 Save the ZooZL file to some convenient place on your computer—some place where you can find it again easily.

-As SooSL starts, it will ask you for the name of a dictionary project to open.
+After SooSL starts, it will ask you for the title of a dictionary project to open.

 However, you can't open the ZooZL file quite yet; you have to import it first.
 So, it doesn't matter what project you choose to start with.
 If you are using SooSL for the first time, just leave the choice as "No dictionary".
 Click .